G28X0Y0/G28X0Y0/README.md

 ### What I'm working on:

-- Bicycling tracking web service

-- Currently learning more about next.js
+- Currently learning more about next.js and front-end design

-- Building a small, lightweight chat app using websockets
+- Building my portfolio page